stdombek/docs/content/en/docs/Lists/_index.md

 1. Select the list from the **Lists** pane.
 The selected list will open in a new window.
 2. Click **Actions \> Delete List**.
-3. A confirmation modal appears: *Are you sure you want to delete the list _List Title_?*
+3. A confirmation modal appears: *Are you sure you want to delete the list _ListTitle_?*
 4. Click the **Delete** button to delete the list.